Let’s be honest. Pie crust can be a tricky little devil.

 You’ve made your dough and it has rested in the refrigerator for at least an hour.
 I prefer to rest my dough overnight.
 Take the dough from the refrigerator and let it set out on the counter until it’s cool but not cold.
-Some pastry crusts (like my sprouted Whole Whole Wheat) should be room temperature.
+Some pastry crusts (like my sprouted whole wheat) should be room temperature.
 Mix your fruit filling and set it aside.
-Preheat your oven to 375°.
+Preheat your oven to 375°F.

 Flour your work surface and unwrap the disks of dough.
-Flour both side of the dough before starting to gently roll the dough out from the center.
+Flour both sides of the dough before starting to gently roll the dough out from the center.
 Make sure to turn your dough often to make an even circle.

 Roll the dough out until it is several inches bigger than your pie plate.